kunaldhongade/Typescript-demo/README.md

 ## Contributing

-Contributions to the TimePass repository are not accepted, as it's meant for personal use only.
+Contributions to the Typescript-demo repository are not accepted, as it's meant for personal use only.
 However, feel free to fork the repository and customize it to suit your needs.
 If you find any bugs or issues in the code, you can open an issue for personal reference.

 ## License